Ankurvaidwal/Weather-Forecast-App/README.md

 - **API Integration**: The app integrates with OpenWeatherMap’s API to fetch weather information based on the city name, handling both current weather and 5-day forecasts.
 - **Offline Viewing**: In the event of network issues, data is stored locally in **localstorage**, allowing users to view their most recent search offline until the network problem is resolved.

+Built with React, Axios for API requests, and Tailwind CSS for styling, this app demonstrates the use of controlled components, custom hooks, environment variables, and asynchronous data fetching in a React environment.

 ## API Used